prchyr/t576Analysis/README.md

 # Dependencies:

-there are 2 dependencies for this software:

-1) ROOT:
+The only dependency for this software is ROOT:

 https://root.cern.ch/downloading-root